LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: The main theorem

-Say that $\mathcal{A}$ has cardinality $\mu\geq\kappa$.
+Say that $\mathcal{A}$ is a structure with cardinality $\mu\geq\kappa$.
 Because $\kappa$ is supercompact in $V$, we can find an embedding $j:V\rightarrow M$ such that $j(\kappa)>\mu$ and such that $\mu$ is only a ``short distance" above $\kappa$ (in the sense we were discussing a moment ago).
-With a good deal of effort, we can show that $\PP$ embeds nicely into $j(\PP)$, and that the conditions of Lemma \ref{lemma j and j*} and Lemma \ref{lemma M[H] closed under lambda sequences} hold for some suitable $j(\PP)$ generic extension of $M$.
-For this to happen, we need the club of singulars added by $\NM_\kappa$ in $\PP$ to be an initial segment of the club of singulars added by $\NM_{j(\kappa)}$ in $j(\PP)$.
-So we need $\kappa$ to be singular.
-This is one of the reasons for introducing the Prikry-style forcing $\QQ_\lambda$: we will show that $j(\PP)$ contains $\QQ_\kappa$ and thus singularises $\kappa$.
-We will also need to ensure that the collapsing forcings in $\PP$ and $j(\PP)$ play nicely with each other.
+With a good deal of effort, we can show that $\PP$ embeds nicely into $j(\PP)$, and that the conditions of Lemma \ref{lemma j and j*} hold for some suitable $j(\PP)$ generic extension of $M$.